Vegetables are the lifeblood of my healthy meal preps, so naturally, I need a lot of them every week.

 This recipe is NOT a full meal prep like most of my other recipes.
 So I suggest that while those veggies are roasting, you also cook up some rice or quinoa and throw some tofu, fish or chicken in a pan on the stove to turn this recipe into a complete meal.

-The recipe below just has salt, pepper and garlic (my go-to for everything) but here are some ways to spice veggies up in the oven.
+The recipe below just has salt, pepper and garlic powder (my go-to for everything) but here are some ways to spice veggies up in the oven.

-Sweet potato: add cumin, a small dash of cayenne and cinnamon OR add agave syrup
+- Sweet potato: add cumin, a small dash ofย cayenne and cinnamon, OR add agave syrup

-Red potatoes: add thyme and rosemary
+- Red potatoes:ย thyme and/or rosemary

-Asparagus and green beans: add minced garlic
+- Asparagus and green beans: add minced garlic, lemon juice, marjoram, dill

 I hope you enjoy the recipe below!
-Learning how to properly roast veggies changed my life, and I’m pretty sure it will change yours too.
+Learning how to properly roast veggies changed my life, and I’m pretty sure it will change yours, too.

 Colorful Roasted Vegetables For Meal Prep